Menu

 Key Takeaways

 The Chase Sapphire Reserve Business carries a $795 annual fee, one of the highest on the market and the same as the Sapphire Reserve personal card.
-The 150,000-point bonus (after $20,000 in six months) and $300 annual travel credit can offset the fee in year one.
-Long-term value depends on how many of the credits you’ll use organically.
+The 150,000 (current special 200,000)-point bonus after spending $20,000 (currently $30,000) in six months and $300 annual travel credit can offset the fee in year one.
+Long-term value depends on how many of the credits you’ll use organically and how much you value 1:1 Hyatt transfers.

 Why This Card Could Be Right For You

-There are plenty of other credits offered by the card to more than make up that amount, provided you use them organically.
+There are plenty of other credits offered by the card to more than make up the rest of the annual fee, provided you use them organically.
 Below are the credits the Chase Sapphire Reserve Business offers:

 Below are additional benefits, perks, and spending multipliers: